All Episodes

 I don't even remember what his answer was.

-But it was along the lines of it isn't a big deal.
+But it was along the lines of, it isn't a big deal.

 Nobody cares, George, but it didn't matter what he said.

-All that mattered was that he did answer it, and that is how the so-called Republican war on women was born.
+And that is how the so-called Republican war on women was born.

 It was, I am convinced, a tactic that had been planned by Stephanopoulos and others in Democrat campaign war rooms as a means of tripping Romney up.